teejclark/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
 My name is T.J.
-Clark, and I'm a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.
-I am developing quantitative methods to conserve wildlife and biodiversity in an increasingly changing world.
+Clark, and I'm a Postdoctoral Scholar with the Center for Ecosystem Sentinels at the University of Washington.
+I develop quantitative methods to conserve wildlife and biodiversity in an increasingly changing world.
 I am also passionate about teaching and communicating on the conservation of nature in the Anthropocene.